 As with the business processes and procedural sections above, this is a great opportunity to audit operational efficiencies and inefficiencies in the form of workflow analysis.
 There is a good chance there are many processes which haven’t been audited in quite some time.
 Stepping back to understand where things can be improved will not only help your ERP implementation, but your overall business processes as well.

 The first internal step once you’ve decided to upgrade your ERP is to gain internal buy in.
-Many enterprise software projects fail because they don’t have full buy in from the executive team.
-The mentality surrounding a software implementation must be developed around strategic initiatives which will provide direct value to a company in the form of efficiency, reporting, and accountability across many avenues.
+Many enterprise software projects fail because they don’t have full buy-in from the executive team.
+The mentality surrounding a software implementation must be developed around strategic initiatives which will provide direct value to a company in the form of efficiency, reporting, and accountability across many disciplines in the business.
 A fully prepared ERP software implementation project should have the following:

 - Ongoing executive involvement